 Services rendered include but are not limited to academic advising, transition programs, academic support workshops, peer counseling and tutoring, and personal counseling.
 Moreover, the office serves as a clearinghouse for information and referrals to other university resources and academic support services.
 While the focus remains on student success, OADI supports/assists in organizing the creation of curricular and co-curricular academic activities within the academic colleges and units of academic affairs.
 Additionally, faculty are supported in expanding their understanding of DEI to strengthen the curriculum, classroom environment, and UNC Charlotte community.

-Transition programs led by OADI include the University Transition Opportunities Program (UTOP), the 49er Intensive Transition Program (FIT), and the Spring to Academic Readiness (STAR) programs.
-These are cohort-based programs that serve as academic bridge programs for incoming students that connect them with campus resources, offer course credit, and provide a solid foundation as they begin their experience as Niner.
+The University Transition Opportunities Program (UTOP) is a cohort-based program that serves as an academic bridge program for incoming students that connects them with campus resources, offers course credit, and provides a solid foundation as they begin their experience as Niner.

 Retention and Navigation programs that OADI offers are Building Better Brothers (B3) and Instilling Girls with Nobility and Integrity: Thriving Toward Empowerment (IGNITE).
 These are identity-based programs that support student retention and graduation efforts; including but not limited to; research, connection to faculty, educational and social support.
 Collaborative support programs offered to students include the North Carolina Louis Stokes Alliance for Minority Participation (NC-LSAMP) program.
 This program, funded by the National Science Foundation, is a partnership with the College of Liberal Arts and Sciences to support underrepresented students in STEM majors to gain experience with research and be prepared to move to graduate-level education.
 OADI works with a variety of offices to support first-generation students through the 49er First program.